Afterpay's meteoric rise as a lending pioneer - NewsBreak

 Afterpay's meteoric rise as a lending pioneer

-Jan 20 (Reuters) - Block Inc (SQ.N), formerly Square Inc, is set to complete its acquisition of buy now, pay later (BNPL) company Afterpay Ltd (APT.AX) by Feb.
+(Reuters) - Block Inc, formerly Square Inc, is set to complete its acquisition of buy now, pay later (BNPL) company Afterpay Ltd by Feb.
 1, one of the biggest takeovers in Australian history.

 Afterpay emerged from relative obscurity to become one of the pandemic’s biggest winners and a global bellwether in alternate lending, as its business model was lapped up by customers and investors alike.